Savage Garden: The Future of Earthly Delites

 The Future of Earthly Delites Tour was called the To the Moon and Back Tour in the US.
 Some footage from this tour can be seen in the international music video for "Break Me Shake Me", as well as the music video for "Tears of Pearls".

 Affirmation World Tour

-The Affirmation World Tour played 80 shows in Australia, North America, Europe, and the Far East through 2000.
-The show was the beginning of Hayes's collaboration with Willie Williams, having a stage set consisting of a game-show-like backdrop of multicoloured neon lights.
+The Affirmation World Tour (2000), played 80 shows across Australasia, Europe, and North America.
+The show was the beginning of Hayes' collaboration with Willie Williams, having a stage set consisting of a game-show-like backdrop of multicoloured neon lights.
 The international music video for the song "Affirmation", as well as the music videos for "Chained to You" and "The Best Thing", were filmed during this tour.
-During the Australian leg of the tour, a camera crew filmed both on-stage and backstage, which was issued as the Superstars and Cannonballs video album in March 2001.
+During the Australian leg, a camera crew filmed both on-stage and backstage, the footage of which was issued as the Superstars and Cannonballs video album in March 2001.